frankhjung/article-git-pipelines/README.md

 # [GitLab](https://gitlab.com/)

+[GitLab](https://gitlab.com/) was launched in 2011.
+Here we will be evaluating the features of the Community Edition.

 GitLab pipelines are a well integrated tool.
-CI/CD pipelines are easily accessed from the sidebar:
+The CI/CD pipelines are easily accessed from the sidebar:

 ![CI/CD on sidebar](images/gitlab-sidebar.png)